particle-iot/maker-kit-workshop/content/docs/ch2.md

 }
 ```

 5. Before we move on, let's also use the onboard LED wired to pin D7.
-First, we'll use the `pinMode` function to denote that a given pin--`D7` in this case--will be used as an output by our program.
+First, we'll use the `pinMode` function to denote that a given pin (`D7` in this case) will be used as an output by our program.
 Add the following to your `setup` function:

 ```cpp
 pinMode(D7, OUTPUT);